kvasnyj/Advanced-Lane-Finding-P4/README.md

 ![alt text][image3]

-In additional I applyed Gaussian blur and region of interest.
+In additional I applyed Gaussian blur and region of interest:

+![alt text][imagepipe]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.